Are you looking for a reliable touring bike? Round-the-world bicycle tour? Weekend bikepacking? A list of great travel bikes for a reasonable price

 Designed as a bike packers dream, the Beyond features mounting options for front and rear racks as well as up to five bottle cages.
 All mounted to a Columbus steel frame with carefully selected tubings, to do the most important job of an adventure bike, to be strong and light.
 The geometry of the bike gives a comfortable and stable riding position even when loaded.

 The Bombtrack Beyond is just what I would use for extreme off-road bikepacking expeditions

-The new Salsa Fargo gives the rider a well balanced mix of rollover, traction, and bump absorption.
-The Firestarter 110 carbon fork, has a dual sets of Three-Pack mounts on each fork leg, low rider rack mounts, and internal dynamo hub wire routing.
+The new Salsa Fargo gives the rider a well-balanced mix of rollover, traction, and bump absorption.
+The Firestarter 110 carbon fork, has a dual set of Three-Pack mounts on each fork leg, low rider rack mounts, and internal dynamo hub wire routing.
 It is also available with an Apex drivetrain for $2,499.
 Both feature the Salsa trademark Woodchipper handlebars.

 An amazing off-road adventure machine – great for extreme bikepacking trips